-Air quality improvement is also seen in the number of state one-hour and eight-hour ozone concentration exceedances that have been experienced in the county between 1990 and 2012.
-As displayed in Figure 2-5, one-hour ozone exceedances have decreased from a high of 37 days (1990 and 1991) to zero days (2005, 2006 and 2010).
-The number of eight-hour ozone exceedance days range from a high of 97 days during 1991 to just 3 days during 2011.
-These significant improvements in air quality have occurred despite a 15 percent increase in county-wide population and an 18 percent increase in daily vehicles miles travelled (VMT) between 1990 and 2011(see Figure 2-6).
+Air quality improvement is also seen in the declining number of state 1-hour and 8-hour ozone concentration exceedances that have been experienced in the County between 1990 and 2013.
+As displayed in Figure 2-5, 1-hour ozone exceedances have decreased from a high of 37 days (1990 and 1991) to zero days (2005, 2006,2010, 2012 and 2103).
+The number of 8-hour ozone exceedance days range from a high of 97 days during 1991 to just 3 days during 2011 and 2013.
+These significant improvements in air quality have occurred despite a 16 percent increase in Countywide population and an 18 percent increase in daily vehicles miles travelled (VMT) between 1990 and 2013 (see Figure 2-6).

-This 2013-Plan has been prepared to document progress toward the state one-hour and eight-hour ozone standards.
-Although Santa Barbara County violates the state eight-hour standard, recent data show that the county continues to attain the state one-hour standard of 0.09 ppm.
-The county's air quality has improved dramatically over the years as evidenced by the one-hour and eight-hour EPDC data and in the long-term decline in the number of county-wide ozone exceedances.
+This Plan documents progress toward the state 1-hour and 8-hour ozone standards.
+Although the County violates the state 8-hour standard, recent data show that the County continues to attain the state 1-hour standard of 0.09 ppm.
+The County's air quality has improved dramatically over the years as evidenced by the 1-hour and 8-hour EPDC data, population- and area-weighted exposure data, and in the long-term decline in the number of Countywide ozone exceedances.